UNBCTF/writeups/Challenges/2023/cybersci2023/hardware-challenge/hardware-challenge.md

 ![Ghidra SRAM References](./images/GhidraSRAMReferences.jpg)

-It tooked us a while to realize, but the contents of the SRAM at `x3800`, `x3802`, and `x3804` were addresses to the strings we saw before in little-endian format:
+It took us a while to realize, but the contents of the SRAM at `x3800`, `x3802`, and `x3804` were addresses to the strings we saw before in little-endian format:

 * `x3800`: `8fb9`
 * `x3802`: `8fca`